 The component method has become less utilized in recent years as it is more conservative and usually requires higher reserve allocation rates and correspondingly higher homeowner’s association dues.
-With the goal of most communities and organizations to keep their dues minimal as possible this method has fallen out of favor.
+With the goal of most communities and organizations to keep their dues as low as possible this method has fallen out of favor.

 The component method also requires significantly more time and understanding of the concepts to accurately and reliably follow.
 This method is not a snapshot in time but requires the board to save for each component separately.
 An example is that funds for a roof could not be utilized for replacement of the siding.
 In this case if the community did not have enough reserve funds to pay for the siding replacement they would need to utilize a special assessment or loan even if there were ample funds in the reserve account.
-This does not make much sense in a community or organization that has many components that all have different useful life’s, associated costs and a large reserve account balance.
+This does not make much sense in a community or organization that has many components that all have different useful lives, associated costs and a large reserve account balance.
 This method is very conservative so when it is implemented accurately it has an extremely low risk for reliance on special assessments or loans.
-However in a real world situation this has proved to be extremely difficult specifically overtime when there are different boards with different opinions and changing goals for a community.
+However in a real world situation this has proved to be extremely difficult specifically as time progresses and there are different boards with different opinions and changing goals for a community.

-Many reserve study professionals will provide both of these methods in the final report however we typically do not suggest communities or organizations choose this option as I can be difficult to follow correctly and very time-consuming.
+Some reserve study professionals will provide both of these methods in the final report however we typically do not suggest communities or organizations choose this option as I can be difficult to follow correctly and very time-consuming.

 Written by Joel L Tax - Professional Reserve Analyst - 03/15/2016